AlexAntony3/AlexDevPath/README.md

 * To run the code on the development tool, type in the following to the terminal:
 > python3 manage.py runserver

+## Credits

+* [Simen Daehlin](https://www.linkedin.com/in/simendaehlin/ "Simen Daehlin") - Assistance throughout the project
+* My testing team, this was a team of my colleagues, friends and family. - Thank you for all the rigerous testing and feedback.